JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 armed to the teeth), the population is fanatically devoted to the old Hindoo religion–to the ancient worship of Bramah and Vishnu.
-The few Mahometan families, thinly scattered about the villages in the interior, are afraid to taste meat of any kind.
-A Mahometan even suspected of killing that sacred animal, the cow, is, as a matter of course, put to death without mercy in these parts by the pious Hindoo neighbours who surround him.
+The few Mahometan families, thinly scattered about the villages in the interior, are afraid to taste meat of any kind. _A M_ahometan even suspected of killing that sacred animal, the cow, is, as a matter of course, put to death without mercy in these parts by the pious Hindoo neighbours who surround him.
 To strengthen the religious enthusiasm of the people, two